 The town was named after Lord Dalhousie, who was the British Governor-General in India who established this place as a summer retreat for the troops.

 Scottish and Victorian architecture are prevalent in the bungalows and churches in the town.

-For accommodation purposes, tourists have variety of options to choose from, ranging from hotels, cottages, villas and bungalows.
-One can easily find an economical stay in Dalhousie, starting from Rs 400 to Rs 10000.
+For accommodation purposes, tourists have a variety of options to choose from, ranging from hotels, cottages, villas and bungalows.
+One can easily find an economical stay in this hill town starting from Rs 400 to Rs 10000.
 Dalhousie, being a beautiful tourist spot plays a major role in the economy of the state.